Multi-tenancy implementation with PostgreSQL: Learn through a simple real-world example

 Then, to differentiate each tenant role, a role inherited from the base role is assigned to each tenant upon creation:

-• Tables not related to CRM system resources should be invisible to tenants (assuming only systems table).
+- Tables not related to CRM system resources should be invisible to tenants (assuming only

 Once the roles for tenants are set up, when a tenant requests access to the service, we can interact with the database using the database role representing that tenant:

 So far, we've established corresponding database roles for tenants, but this doesn't restrict data access between tenants.
-Next, we'll leverage Postgres' Row-Level Security feature to limit each tenant's access to their own data.
+Next, we'll leverage PostgreSQL' Row-Level Security feature to limit each tenant's access to their own data.

-In Postgres, tables can have row security policies that control which rows can be accessed by queries or modified by data manipulation commands.
+In PostgreSQL, tables can have row security policies that control which rows can be accessed by queries or modified by data manipulation commands.
 This feature is also known as RLS (Row-Level Security).

 By default, tables have no row security policies.
 To utilize RLS, you need to enable it for the table and create security policies that execute every time the table is accessed.